How to Create a Quick & Healthy Vegan Meal Plan

 If you can, prep your food as soon as you get home from the store.
 Chop vegetables for tomorrow’s soup or stir fry, wash lettuce for the week’s salads and even cook a big batch of rice for the week’s dinners.
 You might also want to press your tofu overnight–here’s how.
 This will help save you mega time during a busy week.

 Not so bad, right?
-You’ll be eating healthier, fresher and smarter food in no time.
+You’ll be eating healthier, fresher and smarter food in no time with this healthy vegan meal plan.
 Good luck!